mishazujev/movies-api/README.md

 - Pagination: Handles large lists of movies efficiently using page and size parameters.
 - Auto-Data Loading: Automatically imports sample data from CSV files on startup if the database is empty.

-## Technologies Used
+## Software you need

-- Java 17
+- Java 17 (downgrade if you have 21 or 25)
 - Spring Boot 3 (Web, Data JPA, Validation)
 - SQLite (Database)
 - Maven (Build Tool)
+- Git

 ## How to Run

-### Prerequisites
-- Java 17 or newer installed.
-- Git installed.

 ### Steps
 1. Clone the repository: